eficode-academy/istio-katas/setup-introduction.md

 </details>

-Excercise 2 uses automatic sidecar injection and this is what we will be using for the rest of the course.Most of the time this is what you want to do instead manually injecting sidecars.
+Excercise 2 uses automatic sidecar injection and this is what we will be using for the rest of the course.
+Most of the time this is what you want to do instead manually injecting sidecars.

 It ensures a more pervasive and homogenous observaibility.
 It is less intrusive as it happens at the pod level and you won't see any changes to the deployment itself.

-You can find more information about the two methods [here](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).
+You can find more information about the two different methods [here](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/).

+And you can more details about sidecar configuration [here](https://istio.io/latest/docs/concepts/traffic-management/#sidecars).

 # Cleanup